awsdocs/amazon-elasticache-docs/doc_source/redis/AutoFailover.md

 Multi\-AZ is enabled by default on Redis \(cluster mode enabled\) clusters\.

+**Important**
+ElastiCache will automatically enable Multi\-AZ only if the cluster contains at least one replica in a different Availability Zone from the primary in all shards\.

 #### Enabling Multi\-AZ When Creating a Cluster Using the ElastiCache Console<a name="AutoFailover.Enable.Console.NewCacheCluster"></a>

 For more information on this process, see [Creating a Redis \(cluster mode disabled\) Cluster \(Console\)](Clusters.Create.CON.Redis.md)\.
 Be sure to have one or more replicas and enable Multi\-AZ\.